pawwkm/elefont/readme.md

 ...
 ```

-Since I didn't specify `src` the font was displayed in the console.
+Since I didn't specify `dst` the font was displayed in the console.

 I needed to adjust [Cozette](https://github.com/slavfox/Cozette) a bit.
 While the ASCII part fits 6x13px it defines a lot more than ASCII and needs 12x13px to fit all of it.
 Take `H` for example.